-On 18 November 2016, the Company obtained all required approvals and complied with the requirements pertaining to the Employees' Share Scheme ("ESS").
-The ESS is approved for granting to the eligible employees of the Group, including directors of the Company, of the followings:
+On 18 November 2016, the ESS was implemented after the Company obtained all the required approvals and complied with the requirements pertaining to the ESS.
+The ESS is approved for granting to the eligible employees of the Group, including directors of the Company, of the following:

-- i) the right to receive new and/or existing ordinary shares of the Company ("ESS Shares"); and/or - ii) option to exercise and receive the ordinary shares of the Company ("ESS Options").
+- i) the right to receive new and/or existing ordinary shares of the Company ("ESS Shares"); and/or - ii) option to exercise and receive ordinary shares of the Company ("ESS Options").

-The committee administering the ESS comprises Sydney Lawrance Quays, Dato' Tunku Shazuddin Bin Tunku Sallehuddin and Datuk Zainun Aishah binti Ahmad.
+The committee administering the ESS comprises Datuk Seri Diraja Tunku Shazuddin Ariff Ibni Sultan Sallehuddin, Sydney Lawrance Quays and Datuk Zainun Aishah binti Ahmad.